Conquest of the Western Turks: Background

-The empire of the Tang dynasty (June 18, 618 – June 1, 907), successor of the Sui dynasty, was a cosmopolitan hegemon that ruled one of China's most expansive empires.
+The empire of the Tang dynasty (June 18, 618 – June 1, 907), was a cosmopolitan hegemon that ruled one of China's most expansive empires.
 Raids by the nomadic Khitans and Turks challenged Tang rule, and Tang rulers responded by pursuing strategies of divide and conquer, proxy warfare, tributes, and marriages.

 Hostilities between the Tang and the Western Turks had existed since the founding of the dynasty.
-Emperor Gaozu, the first emperor of the Tang dynasty, aided the assassination of a Western Turk qaghan on November 2, 619.
-Facing the threat of both the Western and Eastern Turkic Khaganates, Gaozu's successor Emperor Taizong formed an alliance with the Western Turks against the Eastern Turks, adopting a policy of allying "with those who are far away to fight those who are close."
+Emperor Gaozu, the first emperor of the Tang dynasty, aided the assassination of a Western Turkic qaghan on November 2, 619.
+Facing the threat of both the Western and Eastern Turkic Khaganates, Gaozu's successor, Emperor Taizong, formed an alliance with the Western Turks against the Eastern Turks, adopting a policy of allying "with those who are far away to fight those who are close."

-The westward expansion of the Tang dynasty began with their wars against the Eastern Turks, Eastern Tujue in Chinese.
+The westward expansion of the Tang dynasty began with their wars against the Eastern Turks.
 Taking advantage of the political discord in the Eastern Turkic Khaganate, Taizong annexed the territory of the Eastern Turks in 629, beginning a period of rule that would last for the next fifty years.
 The nomads were driven out of the Ordos region and southern Mongolia and Taizong was declared a Great Khan by the defeated tribes, who surrendered and submitted to Tang rule.